db-migrate/english-docs/Developers/contributing.md

 So are we done yet?
 Well no, we aren't.
 You have a new driver, but an untested one.
 It is going to happen, what you've done is not completely free from bugs.
 So rule number one is, **write tests**!

+#### Maintaining your driver

+Ok finally we're done with that kind of things.
+Our driver is now tested, and probably it works like it should.
+Now we can wait for user feedback and we all know this is the greatest thing about open source.
+The community reports you bugs you didn't mentoined and also come with ideas, to improve your driver.
+Step by step your driver becomes more powerful, but keep the next hints in mind.